vinistock/has_encrypted_field/README.md

 # HasEncryptedField

-This gem provides support for encrypted attributes for Rails models.
+This gem provides support for encrypted attributes for models based on activerecord.

-It will encrypt the desired values inside model instances.
+It will encrypt the desired values inside model instances and save encrypted values to the database.

 ## Installation